 This committee recruits and schedules Rotarians to provide the invocation at all required meetings.

-· Assure that a member is appointed to open each club meeting with an invocation consistent with that member's beliefs.
+- Assure that a member is appointed to open each club meeting with a non-denominational invocation consistent with that member's beliefs.

 Public Relations Committee – Chair: Brett Curry

 Increase the awareness and understanding of the purpose and accomplishments of the Club and Rotary International through press releases, radio public service announcements and various other media outlets and making the Club aware of the committee's accomplishments.

 - Tell the “Rotary Story”" via media coverage of Club events on at least 6 occasions.

 - Keep the public aware of our progress of K-Park and our joint project with our sister club in Mexico.

 - Provide press releases to local media and publications about our basketball tournament benefiting Special Olympics